semarie/sysclean/README.md

 script designed to help remove obsolete files between OpenBSD upgrades.

 **sysclean**
-works by comparing a reference root directory against currently installed files.
+compares a reference root directory against the currently installed files, taking files from both the base system and packages into account.
-It considers standard system files and configuration files installed by default, as well as packages files.

 **sysclean**
-doesn't remove any files on the system.
+does not remove any files on the system.
 It only reports obsolete filenames or packages using out-of-date libraries.

 The options are as follows: